Skip to main content

 An official website of the United States government

-Step 2 - Assess Probation Department’s Readiness to Implement the Dosage Probation Model
+Step 2 - Assess Your Probation Agency’s Readiness to Implement the Dosage Probation Model

 The dosage probation model requires a probation agency with deep knowledge and skill in implementing evidence-based practices (EBP).
 Exposure to EBP alone is insufficient.
-Strong, active leadership and an infrastructure that ensures fidelity and continuous quality improvement are crucial to implementing and sustaining evidence-based policies and practices.
+Strong, active leadership is the backbone of successful implementation and long-term success.
+An infrastructure that ensures fidelity and continuous quality improvement is also crucial to implementing and sustaining evidence-based policies and practices.

 A critical step in conducting your dosage probation readiness assessment is ensuring your probation agency is well-positioned to implement and sustain the dosage probation model effectively.
 This section guides you through assessing your probation agency's readiness for implementation.